 Format of Exam:

-Don't forget that in ANGEL, you can set the calendar to display as a list, in order to view a list of the assignments for each month or week.
+Don't forget that in BrightSpace, you can set the calendar to display as a list, in order to view a list of the assignments for each month or week.

 Material You Should Study: